Responsibilities of Board Members

 Regular Meetings.
 Regular membership meetings for the Chapter shall be held throughout the year on a schedule to be determined by the Board of Directors.

 Special Meetings.
 Special meetings may be called by the President, or pursuant to a resolution of the Board of Directors.
 Ten days’ written notice of such meeting, stating the meeting objective, shall be provided to each Chapter member at his or her last known address.
-Publication in the electronic or hard-copy version of the Fields Pond Journal or other regular Chapter newsletter shall be deemed sufficient notice.
+Publication in the electronic or hard-copy version of the Chapter newsletter shall be deemed sufficient notice.

 Quorum.
 Chapter members in attendance shall constitute a quorum for the transaction of business at any duly called regular or special meeting.